edriso/one-lesson-up/README.md

 # One Lesson Up 🎯

+> **Stop abandoning courses.
+Start finishing them.**

-**Transform online learning into an engaging journey.** Whether you're taking a Udemy course, YouTube series, or any structured program, One Lesson Up keeps you accountable and motivated.
+Transform online learning into an engaging journey with gamification, accountability, and community support.
+Whether you're taking a Udemy course, YouTube series, or any structured program, One Lesson Up keeps you accountable and motivated.

 ## 🚀 What It Does